Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_05/step_05.md

 The performance variable is initialized as a Markdown object, representing the content of the Performance Page.

-The Performance Page in the Python application lets users compare how well different scenarios perform when making time series predictions.
-Users can select between RMSE and MAE metrics and see the comparison results displayed as bar charts.
-This page is a useful tool for assessing the efficiency of various prediction scenarios and can assist in making informed decisions based on performance evaluations.
+The Performance Page in the Python application enables users to compare the effectiveness of different scenarios in making time series predictions.
+Users can choose between RMSE and MAE metrics and view the comparison results presented as bar charts.
+This page serves as a valuable tool for evaluating the efficiency of various prediction scenarios and can assist in making informed decisions based on performance assessments.